AdaCore/training_material/courses/rust_essentials/120_standard_library_traits/06-default_values.rst

 .. tip::

-  If you want :rust:`Active` to be default, manually implement :rust:`Default` trait
+  If :rust:`Active` should be default, manually implement :rust:`Default` trait